hobyfrezk/IOT/Distributed/README.md

 1. How does it work
   - define a working property which includes information about environment brightness, currrent working mode and current working state and user attendence time.
+  - in total, a led subscribes message sent by devices in same zone, those devices include one light sensor which gives brightness of enviornment as a digit number, one motion sensor which send a time data when a user attendence detected, and one panel which used to switch working mode under user's will.
-  - whenever receiving message from sensor, updating related states on that property and make a new command based on new working state.
+  - whenever receiving message from sensor, updating related states on that property and make a new command based on new working property.

 2. call-back function for hearing from natural light sensor:

-  (1) update natural brightness state
+  (1) update enviornment brightness state

   (2) check working mode
     - if working mode == auto: